American Boy | Chords + Lyrics

 Would you be my American boy?

-Few guitar players in pub and event bands get the chords right for American Boy.
-We must change this trend as this is a song that is clearly sticking around.
+Few guitarists in pub and event bands manage to get the chords right for American Boy.
+We need to change this trend—this song is clearly here to stay.

-Let’s start with the intro, which probably is best left to the keyboard player, but should you not have one at hand, this is what the chords are:
+Let’s start with the intro.
+While it’s probably best left to the keyboard player, if you don’t have one, here are the chords:

 | Em/B | B/F# | Am7 | Am13 Am7 Am9 |